 If you’re struggling to complete basic, daily tasks due to fibromyalgia, taking on an additional responsibility is perhaps the last thing you’d want to do.
 But, there’s a body of evidence to suggest that when you volunteer, you can change your own life for the better as well as benefitting others.
-In 2013, the UK charity Age UK1 reported that volunteering helps boosts both physical and mental wellbeing, although the reasons behind this remain unclear.
+In 2013, the UK charity Age UK1 reported that volunteering helps boost both physical and mental wellbeing, although the reasons behind this remain unclear.

 Since I’ve been diagnosed with fibromyalgia and became unable to continue working in my former role in a high pressure environment, I’ve struggled periodically with a lack of routine and feeling as if my fibro-fogged brain was wasting away.
 I’d been volunteering on and off for over 20 years, having undertaken a variety of different roles and it was something that I had wanted to get back into, both to give something back to others but also to try and help myself out of the rut that I was falling into.

 Knowing that it would be nigh on impossible for me to commit to getting to a given place at a given time due to the unpredictability of the fibro, I didn’t know if there would be much I could contribute.
 But when I began to look into what, if anything, I could become involved with, I was surprised that there were so many home based volunteering options.
 Of course in the future, I would love to be able to volunteer “in-person” but to avoid letting anyone down, it’s home based for me, for now.